 The ranger proceeded to show me numerous options I had, all of which were close by, but I doubt he thought I could actually do them all in the 7 hour time frame I had.
 But I did and today I’ll share with you the itinerary of how to spend one day at Canyonlands National Park.
 It is a truly amazing park whose beauty beats many other places out there, including the Grand Canyon itself in my opinion.

-With the one day I had to explore this park, here are the 4 places I saw:
+With the one day I had to explore this park, here are the 4 out of 5 places I explored:

 - Upheaval Dome.